AMEND09/CodePlotter/README.md

 - **Interactive manipulation**:
   - Drag and drop files directly on the canvas.
   - Center designs or apply margins with a single click.
+  - Smooth zooming that maintains alignment between grid and design.
 - **Export**: Save merged and transformed G-code files ready for printing.

 ---